2024 Solar Incentives Guide for Gardena, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (usually small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
 SRECs and the like are typically given at the state level.
-SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

-• Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Gardena utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you've signed a net metering agreement with your Gardena utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage